Determination of the Gas Constant, R

 1 Mg(s) + 2 HCl(aq) ---> 1 MgCl2(aq) +1 H2(g)

 The exact mass of Mg will be measured and using the above equation, the moles of H2 produced can be determined.
 (The reaction goes to completion) The experiment is done in a gas collection tube which is calibrated, so the volume will be easily read.
 Before measurements are taken, the gas system will be left to equilibrate to the ambient room temperature which can thus be easily measured.
 Determining the pressure however is a little more challenging.
-The hydrogen is collected in a eudiometer tube over an aqueous solution and thus after the reaction is complete, the pressure of the gas is that of the produced hydrogen and the vapor pressure of water (which is easy to find) .
-Therefore:
+The hydrogen is collected in a eudiometer tube over an aqueous solution and thus after the reaction is complete, the pressure of the gas is that of the produced hydrogen and the vapor pressure of water (which is easy to find in a table somewhere)

-This of course assumes that the liquid levels in the beaker and in the eudiometer tube are the same.
-If there are not, we must correct for that.
-You know the pressure of the atmosphere and you will know the difference in P between the inside of the tube and the atmosphere, as measured by a ruler.
+You know the pressure of the atmosphere, you look up vapor pressure of water, and you measure the difference in P between the inside of the tube and the atmosphere, as measured by a ruler (PH2O(l) ).
 Unfortunately, you measured P in mm of H2O, not mm Mg.
 To convert the pressure difference in terms of mm of Hg, you must divide mm H2O by 13.546 since Hg is 13.546 times as dense as water at room temperature.
-Thusly:

 PV=nRT is called the ideal gas law as it assumes some fundamental properties of gases, namely that the gas molecules have no volume and that their attractive forces are zero which is not always a valid assumption.
 You will be calculating the value of R using PV=nRT.
 You will also need to calculate the relative error obtained in your experiment: